New for 2018 at Wordsworth House: Where Poppies Blow

 “Above all, the wonders and comforts of nature helped men endure the bullets and the blood.
 As one soldier of the Great War put it, ‘If it weren’t for the birds, what a hell it would be’.
 This is the unique story of the British soldiers of the Great War, and their relationships with the animals and plants around them.”

-In the meantime, follow the link to find out how the extraordinary Great Gift created England’s highest war memorial to the fallen of 1914-18 – and how you can get involved in the commemoration celebrations.
+In the meantime, discover how the extraordinary Great Gift created England’s highest war memorial to the fallen of 1914-18 – and how you can get involved in the commemoration celebrations.